 9. Data compilation, storage, and analysis

 9.1 Data compilation and submission

-A standardized database (e.g. Microsoft Access) will be developed for all operators to use.
-Each company will need to establish a process and resources/personnel to ensure complete data entry that complies with submission schedule.
+In 2011, a standardized database (Microsoft Access) was developed for all operators to use.
+Each company established a process and resources/personnel to ensure complete data entry that complies with submission schedule.